 I am currently undertaking a PhD by Practice.

 I have taught on PSRB accredited RIBA 1 and RIBA 2 Architecture courses since 2002, and at Kingston since 2015.
 I undertook Year Leadership in 2019-22; helping develop, plan, conduct and deliver, excellent, inclusive teaching.

 Involvement in curriculum design, course revalidation and innovation in blended learning;

 2019-20 Professional Practice REF21 contribution 'The Green' Community Centre

 2019 Student interviews for successful MArch course recruitment

-2020-21 Contribution to 'Window into Practice' and 'Travel itineraries' extra curricular lecture series
+2020-21 Contribution to 'Window into Practice' & 'Travel itineraries' lecture series

 CASE STUDY 1 The Walworth Living Room Residency